Wase, Nigeria: Environment

-Around 321 hectares (790 acres) of land around Wase is conserved for wildlife development and serves as a bird sanctuary - local species include the Rossy White Pelican.
-The protected land includes Wase Rock, a massive dome-shaped inselberg of volcanic origin standing at 350m in height, making it visible from a distance of some 40 km (25 miles).
+Around 321 ha of land around Wase is conserved for wildlife development and serves as a bird sanctuary - local species include the Rossy White Pelican.
+The protected land includes Wase Rock, a massive dome-shaped inselberg of volcanic origin standing at 350 m in height, making it visible from a distance of some 40 kilometres (25 miles).

 The region is renowned for its mining activities due to a high concentration of lead, zinc, tin and other minerals.
 This has attracted considerable interest from Chinese investors who have constructed few local bridges and other infrastructure close to Wase's mining sites, although these services have not always reached the local community.